-Employers in the charity and voluntary work sector include small and medium-sized enterprises (SMEs), social enterprises, non-governmental organisations, and large charities such as:
+Employers in the third sector include small and medium-sized enterprises (SMEs), social enterprises, non-governmental organisations (NGOs), and large charities such as:

 - Wellcome Trust.

-Many charities focus on issues surrounding housing, infrastructure, human rights, community development, international development, health and medicine, and conservation and environment.
+Many charities focus on issues surrounding social services, housing, education, human rights, community development, international development, health and medicine, and conservation and environment.

 You can expect:

-- a lower salary and reduced job security compared to the private sector;
+- a lower salary and reduced job security compared with the private sector

-- flexible working conditions, including the opportunity for part-time work, home working and international travel;
+- flexible working conditions, including the opportunity for part-time work and home working

 - strong competition for paid employment.